Keep These 10 Change Management Principles Top Of Mind

 A successful change management principle should inform a concrete initiative.
 Quite simply, it all starts with getting buy-in from the top.
 When senior leaders (including the CEO, ideally) are aligned and committed, change is far more likely to go ahead.

 The leadership team provides strength and direction by articulating their vision.
-However, there is a difference between senior leadership committing to a program – in theory – and actually changing their behavior in a way that visibility demonstrates their support.
+However, there is a difference between senior leadership committing to a program – in theory – and actually changing their behaviour in a way that visibility demonstrates their support.

-As Aguirre & Alpern point out, “Senior leaders must visibly model these new behaviors themselves, right from the start, because employees will believe real change is occurring only when they see it happening at the top of the company.”
+As Aguirre & Alpern point out, “Senior leaders must visibly model these new behaviours themselves, right from the start, because employees will believe real change is occurring only when they see it happening at the top of the company.”

 When everyone in the senior leadership team ‘walks the walk’, rather than just talking the talk, it shows everyone below them that this initiative has sticking power.
 Senior leaders who change, first, show that the change is possible which, in turn, motivates employees to do the same.